top of page

 Past trainees (and where they are now)

-Philippe Corbin (uOttawa Medical School)
+Philippe Corbin, BSc (uOttawa Medical School)

-Amanda Bruce (Genetics Assistant, Peterborough Regional Health Centre)
+, BSc (Genetics Assistant, Peterborough Regional Health Centre)

-Ariana Kokkinakis (CHEO)
+Ariana Kokkinakis (uOttawa Medical School)

-Zoe Fisk (Research Assistant, DZNE, Bonn, Germany, Di Monte lab)
+Zoe Fisk (Research Assistant, DZNE, Bonn, Germany, Di Monte lab;)

-Hritvic (Ricky) Chaudhary (uOttawa Medical School)
+haudhary (uOttawa Medical School)

-Trina Nguyen, BSc (uOttawa Medical School)
+rina Nguyen, BSc (uOttawa Medical School)

 Hayley Lee, BSc (USask Dental School)